JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 - Accept the default download folder (`~/Documents/Unreal\ Projects/`) and licence agreement
 - You can now copy back the entire project folder to an Ubuntu machine

-Then, follow the bullet points from the 12th on from the previous section ("Copy AirSim's Unreal Plugins folder..")
+Then, follow the bullet points from the 12th on from the previous section (i.e., "Copy AirSim's Unreal Plugins folder..")

-The "Content" tab (at the bottom or under "Window") will have the new assets, e.g. for "Infinity Blade: Hideout", `EnvironmentPack3` -> `Maps` -> `DemoMap1`
+The "Content" tab (at the bottom or under "Window") will have the new assets

+E.g. for "Infinity Blade: Hideout", `EnvironmentPack3` -> `Maps` -> `DemoMap1`

 You can make `DemoMap1` the default "Editor Startup Map" and "Game Startup Map" under "Project Settings" -> "Maps & Modes"

-**Troubleshoot**, if you copied files from  macOS, remove [`._` files](https://apple.stackexchange.com/questions/14980/why-are-dot-underscore-files-created-and-how-can-i-avoid-them) to avoid build errors
+**Troubleshoot**: if you copied files from  macOS, remember to remove [`._` files](https://apple.stackexchange.com/questions/14980/why-are-dot-underscore-files-created-and-how-can-i-avoid-them) to avoid build errors